Amaha / / / Bipolar Disorder: Signs and Symptoms

 Creating Emergency Plans

-It is important to have things ready during an emergency.
+It is always important to prepare for an emergency.
 Work with your loved one to create plans for managing future episodes.
 Identify early warning signs specific to them and list coping strategies that have worked before.
 Know who to contact in emergencies and how to access emergency services.

 Taking Care of Yourself

 During such instances, it’s important to cope with it by setting boundaries and taking care of yourself.
 Decide what support you can realistically provide.
-Communicate your boundaries.
-Take care of your physical health and maintain relationships with friends and family outside of caregiving with regular breaks from caregiving responsibilities.
+Communicate your boundaries and needs.
+Take care of your physical health and maintain relationships with friends and family outside of caregiving, taking regular breaks as needed.

-While your support is crucial and valued, it's important to remember that you cannot cure or control your loved one's bipolar disorder.
+While your support is crucial and valued, it's important to remember that you cannot cure or control your loved one's bipolar disorder entirely.

 Avatar